Home > Tourist Attractions

 Daijar Gufa Mata Mandir

 It is a revered Hindu temple set within natural caves.
 The caves surrounding the temple are steeped in folklore, believed to have been a secret passage for Ravana’s army during his wedding in Mandore.
 Due to their complex structure, access to deeper sections is restricted.
-The site attracts devotees, especially during the Bhogishail Parikrama, a pilgrimage held every four years.
+Situated approximately 7 km away, the site attracts devotees, especially during the Bhogishail Parikrama, a pilgrimage held every four years.
 While primarily a place of worship, the caves continue to intrigue researchers and explorers.